decentralized-identity/didwebvh/spec/specification.md

    being processed.
 If not, terminate the resolution process with an error.
 4. A new `nextKeyHashes` list **MUST** be in the `parameters` of the [[ref: log entry]] currently being processed.
-If not, terminate the resolution process withan error.
+If not, terminate the resolution process with an error.

 #### DID Witnesses